isomerpages/mas-moneysense/_investments/Managing investment risk.md

 ### Know your risk appetite
 Can you afford to lose all of your investment?

 Every investment bears risk.
 In some cases, you could lose some or all of the money you invested.
-In other cases, you may have to bear market price fluctuation.
+In other cases, you may have to bear market price fluctuations.
 Then, there are cases where you lose income or return on investment.

 Your willingness to accept risk should take into account: